Ayannagori44/old-portfolio-static/README.md

-# ayannagori.netlify.app
+# My old portfolio

-Hello there I am a front-end web developer

-This is my portfolio website you can check about me and my experience and my projects in my site

-wanna hire me go in my site > contactpage and send me a message
+Visit new react portfolio at https://ayannagori.netlify.app/

+NOTE -- this is my old portfolio made from static html,css and a bit of javascript